Potica (Slovenian Nut Roll), a delicious celebratory bread resembling a jelly roll made of thinly rolled yeast dough spread with a nut paste.

 Topping

-- 1 tbsp butter (melted)
+- 2 tbsp butter (melted)

 Instructions

-- In the mixing bowl, combine flour and yeast.
-In a small saucepan, add milk, butter, sugar, and salt.
-Warm up mixture on the stove to about 110°F (43°C).
+- Ina small saucepan, combine milk, butter, sugar, and salt.
+Warm up mixture on the stove to about 110°F(43°C).
 Butter should be almost melted.
 Remove.
 If mixture is too warm, allow to cool to about 110°F (43°C).

 - Remove dough and shape into a ball.
 Lightly oil mixing bowl.
-Return dough to bowl, cover with a dinner plate and allow to rise for about 1½ hours or until double in size.
+Return dough to bowl, cover with a dinner plate and allow to rise for about 1 to 1½ hours or until double in size.

-- Spread filling evenly over the dough keeping to within an inch of the edges.
+- Spread filling evenly over the dough keeping to within an ¾ inch of the edges.

 - Start rolling dough from the 18-inch edge into a jelly roll.
+Trim edges with a sharp serrated knife.

-- Place seam side down in a well greased 10-inch Bundt pan and carefully join the ends.
+- Place seam side down in a well greased 10-inch chiffon cake pan (or bundt pan) and carefully join the ends.
+Cover with plastic wrap and let rise in a warm place for 45 minutes to an hour.

-- Bake in a preheated 325°F (165°C) oven 50 minutes or until golden brown.
+- Bake in a preheated 325°F (165°C) oven for 55 to 60 minutes or until golden brown.

 - Remove and allow to cool in pan for 10 minutes.
 Invert onto wire rack.
 Brush with melted butter and allow to cool completely.